acgetchell/mundus-atrox/src/journals/eighth.md

 4. *CoralKing* Flurries 3 hits, but they all miss.
 Then he and Actius make Wisdom saving throws, succeeding.
 Something was trying to paralyze them.
 5. *Geral* moves up to protect *Viker* and hits a Redbrand for 8 damage.
 He uses an Action Surge and hits for another 8 HP.
 6. I move to protect *Viker* and hold my action.
-7. *Actius* splits his Eldritch Blast to hit 2 Redbrands.
+7. *Actias* splits his Eldritch Blast to hit 2 Redbrands.
 He misses one but hits another for 7 damage, knocking him down.
 He retreats across the remaining bridge and finds a **HUGE** new group of Redbrands, including the Wizard, lurking just around the corner!
-8. *Actius* immediately gets hit by 2 swords, taking 12 damage total. *CoralKing* takes 15 damage from a volley of arrows and Fades Away. *Calmul* takes more arrows for 13 HP. *Actius* does a quick Rebuke on one of the archers, doing 7 damage.
+8. *Actias* immediately gets hit by 2 swords, taking 12 damage total. *CoralKing* takes 15 damage from a volley of arrows and Fades Away. *Calmul* takes more arrows for 13 HP. *Actias* does a quick Rebuke on one of the archers, doing 7 damage.

 #### Fourth Round